-The Applicant reviewed publicly available information to determine if existing underground cable and fiber optic major transmission telecommunication lines are located within a one-mile radius of the Facility and interconnection.
-Based on information obtained from New York's Development Authority of the North Country's (DANC) website, it was determined that DANC has a fiber route that traverses along NY State highway 12E through the Facility Site.
-The ALTA survey (included as Appendix 4-1) identified a Verizon cellular tower and Niagara Mohawk Power Corporation underground line located along the baseball field on NY State highway 125.
+The Applicant reviewed publicly available information to determine if major fiber optic lines are located within a 1-mile radius of the Facility.
+Based on information obtained from New York's Development Authority of the North Country's (DANC's) website, it was determined that DANC has a fiber route that transverses the Facility Site along US Route 11.
+The Federal Communications Commission's (FCC's) Universal Licensing System (ULS) database did not identify any Antenna Structure Registrations (ASRs) within 1 mile of the boundaries of the proposed solar array.
+It was concluded that there are not any cellular communications backhaul links, over fiber optics within 1 mile of the Facility Site.

-The Applicant and/or Engineering Procure and Construct (EPC) contractor will submit a request for location information to Dig Safely New York (DSNY) prior to the commencement of construction activities to verify the location of all buried utilities within one mile of the Facility Site.
+The Applicant and/or Engineering, Procurement, and Construction (EPC) contractor will submit a request for location information to Dig Safely New York (DSNY) prior to the commencement of construction activities to verify the location of all buried utilities within one mile of the Facility Site.
 The safety of onsite personnel and the prevention of damages to existing/operating utilities is a top priority of the Applicant.
 Using the information compiled on current fiber optic and/or underground cables through public review and completion of a site survey for the Facility Site, the Applicant will avoid interference, or minimize interference where avoidance is not possible.

-20(d)Electric Interconnect Effects
+20(d) Electric Interconnect Effects

 There will be no adverse impacts to communications systems as a result of the Facility.
 Communications equipment electronics will be installed and tested to ensure compliance with manufacturer's installation standards.
-Fiber optic cables neither emit, nor are affected by Electric Magnetic Fields (EMF).
+Fiber optic cables neither emit nor are affected by Electric Magnetic Fields (EMF).
 The Applicant is not aware of any research conducted to date that indicates interference to communication systems from utility-scale solar generation facilities.
 The Facility lacks tall structures and does not have exposed moving parts.
 The PV arrays generate weak EMF during the day that dissipate at short distances.